Yes, I want to know if your project is written in Rust

 • DaVinci Resolve for video editing.

 • micro for an easy-to-use terminal editor...
-But also Helix.
+But also Helix, for those wanting a more powerful terminal editor.

 I've had friends ask me for recommendations for software.
 They ask me this because I am a hollow person who has spent too much of my life on the computer.
 I love when people ask me these questions, because my strong opinions on software are usually otherwise "offputting" and considered a "personality flaw".